 Another awesome thing about Blue Coolers is how the storage is worked out so easily.
-There are 3 available non-wheeled sizes: the 25-liter (30-quart), the 50-liter (55-quart), and the 80-liter (100-quart).
-Just recently, they also added a 55-quart wheeled cooler.
+There are 3 available non-wheeled sizes: 30-quart, the 60-quart, and the 110 quart.
+Just recently, they also added a 60-quart and 110-quartwheeled coolers.

 Value for the money

 There is an abundance of other examples of the value proposition.
 The company has lots of value bundles where they sell you a pair of coolers at an insanely low price (for a couple of two coolers that are already insanely low priced individually).
-These bundles often include extras like tumblers and trucker hats.
+These bundles often include extras like cooler accessories.

 They also have an apocalypse kit (they call it an emergency kit but I call it an apocalypse kit because that’s exactly what it is) that includes a grab-n-go backpack, some food bars, a blanket, a rain poncho, a whistle, compass, dust mask, crank flashlight and a bunch of other things, all of just over $40 (here's the link).